ansible-collections/amazon.aws/docs/amazon.aws.ec2_metadata_facts_module.rst

 Synopsis
 --------
-- This module fetches data from the instance metadata endpoint in ec2 as per https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html.
+- This module fetches data from the instance metadata endpoint in EC2 as per https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html.
 - The module must be called from within the EC2 instance itself.
+- The module is configured to utilize the session oriented Instance Metadata Service v2 (IMDSv2) https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html.
+- If the HttpEndpoint parameter https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html#API_ModifyInstanceMetadataOptions_RequestParameters is set to disabled for the EC2 instance, the module will return an error while retrieving a session token.